hugopiramide/hello-javascript/README.md

-# JavaScript Mini Projects & Exercises
+# Vanilla JavaScript Mini Projects & Exercises

 This repository contains a collection of small JavaScript projects and exercises.
 These were built both during class sessions and through personal practice to deepen my understanding of JavaScript fundamentals and DOM manipulation.